Simon-dl/Full_Math_CS_Guide/README.md

 **Applied Linear Algebra:**

-   Linear algebra gives amazing tools to make solving complex problems easier, a good chunk of computer research relies on linear algebra and it essecially the cornerstone of ML along with Probability.
+   Linear algebra gives great tools for working with large amounts of data.
+   A good chunk of computer research relies on linear algebra and it is essentially the cornerstone of ML along with Probability.

     Linear Algebra and Its Applications by Strang